Community Centre – Y Ganolfan

 Opening Hours: Monday-Saturday: 07:45-13:15 and 14:15-18:00, Sundays 08:30-13:00

 The Riverside stores is tucked behind the bridge on the main road through the village.
 It is licensed and well stocked with all the basics and lots of goodies too.
 There are also morning Post office facilities every Tuesday 8.30am-10:00am and Wednesday 10.30am-12:00pm.

 The Village Pub – The Garthangharad

 Built in 1736 as a Coaching Inn, The Garthangharad Hotel is now our local, family friendly pub.
-It has two bars, a small restaurant room, a large restaurant/function room, a beer garden and car park at the rear.
+It has two bars, a darts room, a large restaurant/function room, a beer garden and car park at the rear.
 It serves good meals, hot drinks and of course, excellent beers.
 A warm, friendly welcome awaits everyone and well behaved dogs are welcome.

 The playground is in the centre of the village and used by locals and visitors alike.
 The play equipment was modernised in 2007 after a major fundraising effort by the villagers.
 There are swings, roundabouts, slides, a mini climbing wall and two football goals for an impromptu kick-about.
 There is also ample seating for supervising parents and grand-parents to relax on.
 Dogs are not allowed in the playground

 The beach is mainly stones and pebbles but at low tide, there are many sandy areas.
 The rock pools contain a lot of wildlife where children and adults alike are amazed and fascinated.
 There is a tradition to light a small fire and watch the sun go down as the sunsets are really spectacular.
 Also, look for “The UFO”at the northern end of the beach and of course keep an eye out for dolphins and seals in the bay!